Genaro-Chris/FolderCrawler/README.md

 <img src="https://img.shields.io/badge/Swift-5.7_5.8-Orange?style=flat-square" />
 <img src="https://img.shields.io/badge/platforms-macOS%20%7C%20Linux-lightgrey.svg" />

-This project grew out the frustration of always remembering the different commands for listing out files and their respectively filesize.
-I wrote this project using one of favourite programming language: Swift, to make it easier to list out files and their filesizes.
+This project grew out the frustration of always remembering the different commands for listing out files and their respectively filesizes.
+I wrote this project using one of favourite programming languages: Swift, to make it easier to list out files and their filesizes.

-It was tested on a linux specifically Kali linux :) but I think it's applicable on any *nix system because of their similarities while using shell or terminal.
+It was tested on a linux specifically on Kali linux :) but I think it's applicable on any *nix system capable of compiling swift code.

 ## Requirements